hashicorp/nomad-autoscaler/README.md

 achieved by interacting with remote providers to start or terminate new Nomad clients based on metrics such as the remaining free schedulable CPU or memory.

+* **Dynamic Application Sizing (Enterprise)**: Dynamic Application Sizing enables organizations to optimize the resource consumption of applications using sizing recommendations from Nomad.
+It evaluates, processes and stores historical task resource usage data, making recommendations for CPU and Memory resource parameters.
+The recommendations can be calculated using a number of different algorithms to ensure the recommendation best fits the application profile.

 ## Requirements

 The autoscaler relies on Nomad APIs that were introduced in Nomad 0.11-beta1, some of which have been changed during the beta.